sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-06-cloudformation-parameters-dynamic.md

 }
 ```

-then i can use `resolves` to look them up.
+then i can use `resolves` instead to look them up.
 (the below will lookup version `1` of the parameter `paramA`)

 ```json